ScaffoldGPT: A Scaffold-based GPT Model for Drug Optimization: Appendix

 \subsection{{BPE Tokenization}}

 The Byte Pair Encoding (BPE) algorithm involves the following steps: \begin{enumerate}[noitemsep, topsep=0pt, partopsep=0pt] \item \textbf{Initialize the Vocabulary:} Start with a base vocabulary consisting of all individual characters in the text corpus. \item \textbf{Count Frequencies:} Count the frequency of all character pairs in the text. \item \textbf{Merge Most Frequent Pair:} Identify the most frequent pair of characters and merge them into a single token.
-Add this new token to the vocabulary. \item \textbf{Update Text:} Replace all occurrences of the most frequent pair with the new token in the text. \item \textbf{Repeat:} Repeat the process of counting frequencies, merging pairs, and updating the text until the desired vocabulary size is reached or no more merges are possible. \end{enumerate} By iteratively merging the most frequent pairs, BPE builds a robust vocabulary that captures common subword units, allowing for more efficient and flexible text representation.
+Add this new token to the vocabulary. \item \textbf{Update Text:} Replace all occurrences of the most frequent pair with the new token in the text. \item \textbf{Repeat:} Repeat the process of counting frequencies, merging pairs, and updating the text until the desired vocabulary size is reached or no more merges are possible. \end{enumerate} BPE constructs a robust vocabulary by iteratively merging the most frequent token pairs, effectively capturing common subword units for more efficient and flexible text representation.
+The resulting vocabulary comprises 3,152 tokens and includes special tokens as well.
+For instance, the sequence $\textsc{<L>}$ is tokenized into three separate tokens: $<$, L, and $>$.
+The tokenizer was trained on 10 million molecules from the ZINC dataset, ensuring comprehensive coverage of chemical elements.